ScienceCore/climaterisk/CONTRIBUTING.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
-You can contribute in the ways listed below.

-## Report Bugs

-Report bugs using GitHub issues.

-If you are reporting a bug, please include:

-* Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
-* Detailed steps to reproduce the bug.

-## Fix Bugs

-Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

-## Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-## Write Documentation

-NASA TOPS-T Reproducibly Analyzing Wildfire, Drought, and Flood Risk with NASA Earthdata Cloud could always use more documentation, whether as part of the official NASA TOPS-T Reproducibly Analyzing Wildfire, Drought, and Flood Risk with NASA Earthdata Cloud docs, in docstrings, or even on the web in blog posts, articles, and such.

-## Submit Feedback

-The best way to send feedback is to file an issue on GitHub.

-If you are proposing a feature:

-* Explain in detail how it would work.
-* Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)

-## Get Started

-Ready to contribute?
-Here's how to set up `NASA TOPS-T Reproducibly Analyzing Wildfire, Drought, and Flood Risk with NASA Earthdata Cloud` for local development.

-1. Fork the repo on GitHub.
-2. Clone your fork locally.
-3. Install your local copy into a virtualenv, e.g., using `conda`.
-4. Create a branch for local development and make changes locally.
-5. Commit your changes and push your branch to GitHub.
-6. Submit a pull request through the GitHub website.
+This repository is being created by a partnerships between 2i2c and MetaDocencia.
+To make a change to this repo, please create a pull request.

+If the change is trivial (like a styling fix or a grammatical correction), maintainers are invited to self-merge without review.

+If the change is non-trivial, please request a review from any other member of the ScienceCore:climaterisk team.

+Once there has been an approval of the change, the PR can be merged.
+If the PR is from member of the ScienceCore:climaterisk team, the PR should normally be self-merged.
+If the PR is from outside of the ScienceCore:climaterisk team, any member of that team can perform the merge.

 ## Code of Conduct

-Please note that the NASA TOPS-T Reproducibly Analyzing Wildfire, Drought, and Flood Risk with NASA Earthdata Cloud project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this ScienceCore: Determining Risks with NASA Earthdata Cloud project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.